 “Oswin have given me hope again, given me a reason to sort of, carry on again, a new direction… It’s just good to know they are there.”
 Oswinner

-The Oswin team now aim to expand their work by opening a prisoner operated café in HMP Northumberland for prison staff.
+With support from the Foundation, the Oswin team have expanded their work by opening a prisoner operated café in HMP Northumberland for prison staff.
 Café 16 aims to support 50 Oswinners per year who are still in prison to learn how to bake goods, undergo barista training and many other skills; from hospitality skills such as food safety through to NVQ level 3 or equivalent in craft bakery.
 The café will significantly increase Oswin’s social impact and the number of Oswinners they can reach by providing quality work experience for people who are still in prison, which will hopefully ease their transition into work on release as hospitality skills are in high demand in the region.

 “Oswin were the ones who stuck their neck out for me, gave me a chance when a lot of people wouldn’t, from day one they gave me that, that chance.”
 Oswinner